ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

                              [ "#" fragment ]
 ~~~~~~~~~~~~~~~

+The `path-abempty` and the `query` portions of the URI are communicated to the
+server in the client indication as described in {{path-field}}.
+The
+`quic-transport` URI scheme supports the `/.well-known/` path prefix defined in
+{{!RFC8615}}.

-This document does not define any semantics to `path-abempty`, `query` or
+This document does not define any semantics to the `fragment` portion of the
-`fragment` portions of the URI, nor does it delegate those to the host owners.
+URI.
 Any QuicTransport implementation MUST ignore those until a subsequent
 specification assigns semantics to those.

 The `host` component MUST NOT be empty.
 If the `port` component is missing, the